l00mi/mediawiki-extensions-Wikidata/README.md

 $wmgUseWikibaseClient = true;
 ```

-## Maintanence Scripts
+## Maintenance scripts

-The Maintanence scripts help within this repo will not work if you do not have the environment variable **MW_INSTALL_PATH** defined.
+The Maintenance scripts help within this repo will not work if you do not have the environment variable **MW_INSTALL_PATH** defined.

-If you do not and can not define this variable please use the **runScript.php** maintanence script within mediawiki core (see comments in that file for instructions)
+If you do not and can not define this variable please use the **runScript.php** maintenance script within mediawiki core (see comments in that file for instructions)

+## Make a build

+Making a Wikidata build requires composer to be installed on the system. (http://getcomposer.org)

+  - run build.sh that is provided

+The script clones Wikibase, init submodules in Wikibase (easyRdf), and runs composer install to pull in dependencies of Wikibase.
+The vendor directory gets committed here so that composer is not needed to actually make use the build.